14 Jan 2023

 Cooling of U.S. Truckload Rates may be ‘Delayed Seasonality’

 Truckload rates for U.S. spot market loads has cooled in the last three months.
 The market correction in trucking is currently limited to dry-van and temperature-controlled truckload, while demand and rates remain elevated for flatbed, less-than-truckload (LTL), and last-mile and parcel freight.
-Donald Broughton, transportation analyst and principal of Broughton Capital, said there is […]
+Donald Broughton, transportation analyst and principal of Broughton Capital, said there is not […]

 Read More